 Old Fashioned Rice Pudding is delicious served warm or chilled.
-I ate some from the refrigerator with a little milk stirred in and it was wonderful!
+I had some from the refrigerator with a little milk stirred in and it was wonderful!
 Homemade goodness from our house to yours thanks to Old Fashioned Rice Pudding!

 Old Fashioned Rice Pudding

 Let’s talk about cooking it on the stove first.
 The milk, long grain rice, sugar and salt are combined in a large sauce pan and cooked over medium to low heat, stirring constantly until it boils.
 It’s going to take a good 10 minutes for the mixture to come up to a boil.
 Don’t turn the heat up to speed up the process, there’s a reason it has to come up to a boil slowly.
 You’ll notice there’s no eggs or flour in the recipe to thicken the pudding.
-The thickener comes from rice starch, which is produced by cooking the pudding slowly.
+The thickener comes from rice starch.
+Cooking the pudding slowly produces it.

 After the mixture has boiled, it’s placed in a buttered 1 1/2 qt baking dish and baked.
 It’s baked covered with foil for 45 minutes, stirring every 15 minutes.
 Each time I took the foil off to stir I could see that the rice was plumping up and the pudding was getting thicker.
 At the end of the 45 minutes, my pudding was creamy and the rice tender.
 I decided to add the raisins and vanilla to the pudding and remove it from the oven.
 It didn’t need that extra 15 minutes more, it was perfect.

-Looking for more great dessert recipes from Bunny’s Warm Oven, try these!
+Looking for more recipes from Bunny’s Warm Oven, Try These!

 Old Fashioned Rice Pudding